 - the Canada Business Corporations Act

 - the Bell Canada Act

 - other laws that apply to telecommunications and broadcasting companies

 - · laws of general application

-- · BCE's articles and by-laws
+- BCE's articles and by-laws

-- BCE's administrative resolution and the written charters of the Board and each of its committees
+- BCE's administrative resolutions and the written charters of the Board and each of its committees

-- BCE's Code of Business Conduct, Complaint Procedures for Accounting and Auditing Matters and other internal policies.
+- BCE's Code of Business Conduct, BCE's Complaint Procedures for Accounting and Auditing Matters and other internal policies.

-At each meeting, the independent directors met without management
+At each Board and committee meeting, the independent directors met without management

-In 2022, the Board held six regular meetings and two special meetings.
+In 2023, the Board held six regular meetings and two special meetings.
 It is a policy of the Board that at each meeting, independent directors meet separately without non-independent directors and management personnel present.
-Each session of the independent directors was chaired by the Chair of the Board of Directors.